desmondlzy/desmondlzy.github.io/index.md

 In the summer of 2019, I, with [Yuxiao Qu][qyx-web], worked on an NLP project, under the supervision of [Prof. Michael Lyu][michael-web].
 We tried to devise a black-box method to attack state-of-the-art text classification models.
 Our project was awarded *Best Project* by the faculty out of 40+ projects.

-{% include _image-cap.html url="/assets/images/prism.jpg" description="A tribute to Pink Floyd: Sampling color into the dark side of the moon" %}
+{% include _image-cap.html url='/assets/images/prism.jpg' description="A tribute to Pink Floyd: Sampling colors into the dark side of the moon" %}

 ### Side Projects